ashtonkhoo/Forecasting-Weather-in-Australia/README.md

-# Forecasting-Weather-in-Australia
+# Forecasting Weather in Australia
-This project aims to predict the weather in Australia, using several classification methods.
+This project aims to predict the weather in Australia, using several classification and ensemble methods.

 ## Table of Contents
 * [General info](#general-info)